Best & Cheap Cloud Hosting Providers in 2019

 Rackspace’s cutting edge technology made it one of the top names in the cloud hosting industry.
 They provide specialized managed dedicated & cloud hosting solutions for devs and medium to big size businesses.
 Of course if you’re just starting out you can still get onboard with them but their prices are more on the higer-end and they might not be the best fit for you.

-Their plans starts at around $50/month for Public hosting solutions and around $150/month for Private cloud hosting.
+Their cheapest plans starts at around $50/month for Public hosting solutions and around $150/month for Private which is their cheap cloud hosting solution.
 They guarantee a 99.9% uptime and 24/7 support.
 I should add that their support guys are very helpful and will do their best to help you and fix your problem so if you’re not too bothered about the higher price you might want to have a look at their website.

 They do have 6 data centers all around the world so location wise you should be covered.
 They don’t have prices on their website but they have a custom pricing solution so in order to find what’s best for you, you’d have to contact their sales team which is very easy to reach to.